Understanding Fascia: Why You Feel Tight + How To Release Tension

 2. Neck Fascia

 Fascia needs resistance to release.
-It seems counter intuitive, but pressing into a stretched position against applied resistance allows fascia to release.
+It seems counter intuitive, but pressing into a stretched position against applied resistance allows fascia to release better.

 In the example to the left (posterior fascia neck stretch), the chin is dropped to the opposite shoulder and the hand holds the head.
 Press the head into your hand, not so intensely as to cause pain, but enough to feel the fascia slightly "burn."
 To better enhance the tension of the fascia, tuck the arm behind your back and keep it reaching across.
 Once released, turn your head to both sides and note any increase in range of motion on the side that was stretched.
 Stretch both sides, but add extra time to the more restricted side.